stridecolossus/JOVE/panama.md

 ### Diagnostic Handler

-Refactoring the diagnostic handler presents a couple of problems:
+Refactoring the diagnostic handler presents a few new challenges:

 * The native methods to create and destroy a handler must be created programatically, since the address is a _function pointer_ instead of a symbol looked up from the native library.